Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Introduction

 \section{Introduction}

-Recently, Text-2-Image (T2I) models, such as the Stable Diffusion Model~\cite{rombach2022high}, have demonstrated an impressive ability to generate diverse, high-quality, and semantic-fidelity images using text prompts alone, thanks to image-aligned language encoders~\cite{radford2021learning} and diffusion-based generative models~\cite{dhariwal2021diffusion,nichol2021improved}.
-However, the challenge of personalized generation still remains, because the accurate person-specific face manifold can not be represented by text tokens, especially for the non-famous users whose data are not included in the training dataset.
-In this paper, we focus on accurate and semantic-fidelity identity embedding for personalized diffusion-based generation using one face image.
+\IEEEPARstart{R}{ecently}, Text-to-Image (T2I) models, such as the Stable Diffusion Model~\cite{rombach2022high}, have demonstrated an impressive ability to generate diverse, high-quality, and semantic-fidelity images using text prompts alone, thanks to image-aligned language encoders~\cite{radford2021learning} and diffusion-based generative models~\cite{dhariwal2021diffusion,nichol2021improved}.
+However, the challenge of personalized generation still remains, because the accurate person-specific face manifold can not be represented by text tokens, especially for the non-famous users whose data are not included in the training dataset. \textbf{In this paper, we focus on learning the accurate identity embedding for semantic-fidelity personalized diffusion-based generation using only one face image.}

-The previous methods have two problems require to be addressed: \textbf{(1)} Their fine-tuning strategies~\cite{gal2022image, kumari2023multi,ruiz2023dreambooth} tend to fit the whole target image rather than the face region.
-This resulted in the low ID accuracy and the difficulty of generating other concepts in the given prompt, such as ID-unrelated scenes (e.g., Eiffel Tower), ID-related facial attributes (e.g., expressions and age), and actions (e.g., playing the guitar).
-Particularly for actions, it is more challenging to generate prompt-fidelity human motions and human-object interactions, which can be shown in Fig.~\ref{teaser}. \textbf{(2)} Their ID embedding methods lack the semantic-fidelity representations for facial attributes, which results in that human faces are treated as objects without non-rigid and diverse deformations.
-Although the method such as Celeb Basis~\cite{yuan2023inserting} can achieve an accurate ID mapping, it is unable to manipulate the facial attributes of the target image, such as expressions.
+The previous methods for this task have two problems that need to be addressed: \textit{\textbf{(1) Attention Overfit:}} Their fine-tuning strategies~\cite{kumari2023multi,ruiz2023dreambooth}, such as Texural Inversion~\cite{gal2022image} and ProSpect~\cite{zhang2023prospect}, tend to fit the whole target image rather than the ID-related face region, which entangle face layout and background information into the ID embedding.
+This results in the low ID accuracy and the difficulty of generating other existing concepts in the given prompt, such as ID-unrelated scenes (e.g., ``Eiffel Tower''), ID-related facial attributes (e.g., expressions and age), and actions (e.g., ``holding a basketball'').
+Particularly for actions, it is more challenging to generate prompt-fidelity human motions and human-object interactions, which can be shown in Fig.~\ref{teaser}. \textit{\textbf{(2) Limited Semantic-Fidelity:}} Their ID embedding methods lack the semantic-fidelity representations for facial attributes, which results in that human faces are treated as objects without non-rigid and diverse deformations.
+Although Celeb Basis~\cite{yuan2023inserting} can achieve an accurate ID mapping, it is unable to manipulate the facial attributes of the target image, such as expressions (e.g., ``eyes closed'' in Fig.~\ref{teaser}).